Package installation

 3. configuration files

-These configuration methods have a specific configuration precedence order with command-line options taking the highest precedence, and configuration files taking the lowest precedence.
-See pip’s precedence order or uv’s precedence order.
+These configuration methods have a specific precedence order, with command-line options taking the highest precedence and configuration files taking the lowest.
+See uv’s precedence order or pip’s precedence order.

-For example, as mentioned above, setting the session-python-index-url configuration item in rserver.conf automatically sets PIP_INDEX_URL and UV_INDEX_URL in the session environment.
-These environment variables override any index-url value set in /etc/pip.conf.
-Additionally, if a user wants to override the values set in /etc/pip.conf as well as PIP_INDEX_URL, they may do so by passing --index-url example.index.site directly to pip.
+For example, setting session-python-index-url in rserver.conf automatically sets UV_INDEX_URL and PIP_INDEX_URL in the session environment.
+These environment variables override any index-url value set in /etc/uv/uv.toml or /etc/pip.conf.
+To override both the config file and environment variable values, pass --index-url example.index.site directly to uv or pip.

 Important

-Remember the configuration precedence order when diagnosing pip or uv behavior.
-These configuration methods can lead to unexpected behavior if you’re unaware of them.
+Remember the configuration precedence order when diagnosing uv or pip behavior.
+These configuration methods can lead to unexpected behavior if you are unaware of them.

 Configuration using configuration files

-Admins can configure global pip and uv settings for all sessions using /etc/pip.conf or /etc/uv/uv.toml, respectively.
-However, it’s important to note that Workbench adds environment variables into sessions in order to set convenient pip or uv settings.
-To ensure your configuration isn’t silently overriden by environment variables, configure pip and uv using environment variables as described in the section below.
+Admins can configure global uv and pip settings for all sessions using /etc/uv/uv.toml or /etc/pip.conf, respectively.
+Workbench adds environment variables into sessions to set convenient defaults.
+To prevent environment variables from silently overriding your configuration, configure uv and pip using environment variables as described in the section below.

 Configuration using environment variables

-You can always configure pip or uv using configuration files, but, because Workbench uses environment variables to set convenient defaults in sessions, setting other configuration items with environment variables will provide more consistent behavior.
-This can be done with a high degree of granularity by using the launcher-env configuration file.
-For information on which configuration items each tool exposes via environment variables see pip’s configuration environment variables or uv’s configuration environment variables.
+You can configure uv or pip using configuration files.
+However, because Workbench uses environment variables to set session defaults, using environment variables for other configuration items provides more consistent behavior.
+Use the launcher-env configuration file for granular control.
+For information on available environment variables, see uv’s configuration environment variables or pip’s configuration environment variables.

 Note

-The environment variables added in /etc/rstudio/launcher-env take precedence over environment variables set by configuration items in /etc/rserver.conf like session-python-index-url, for example, which sets PIP_INDEX_URL and UV_INDEX_URL in session environments.
+The environment variables added in /etc/rstudio/launcher-env take precedence over environment variables set by configuration items in /etc/rserver.conf.
+For example, session-python-index-url sets UV_INDEX_URL and PIP_INDEX_URL in session environments, but launcher-env values override them.

-If you have a Python package repository for your own Python packages, such as Posit Package Manager, or have a PyPI mirror inside your firewall, you can configure Posit Workbench to use that package repository when installing packages via pip or uv.
+If you have a private Python package repository, such as Posit Package Manager, or a Python Package Index (PyPI) mirror inside your firewall, configure Workbench to use it.
+Both uv and pip use the configured repository for package installation.

-For example, to configure your own custum primary and backup Python package repository for Positron sessions, and add a timeout of 60 seconds to all sessions, add the following to /etc/rstudio/launcher-env:
+The following example configures a custom primary and backup Python package repository for Positron sessions and sets a timeout of 60 seconds for all sessions.

 /etc/rstudio/launcher-env